 - Low-FODMAPS: Chocolate and sunflower butter are low-FODMAP, but honey is high in fructose.
 Maple syrup is an acceptable substitute, though it will change the flavor.

 Notes on ingredients and tools:

 I use a brand of sunflower seed butter (buy here) that includes a little bit of added sugar.
 If you use the kind that is just sunflower seeds and nothing else you may want to add more honey to make this a little bit sweeter.
 Use the darkest chocolate you can find and make sure that it is dairy and and soy free (buy here).
-Finally, coconut oil is an important ingredient because it helps the sunflower seed butter have a firmer consistency (purchase coconut oil and other healthy real food items from vendors I trust in the Marketplace).
+Finally, coconut oil is an important ingredient because it helps the sunflower seed butter have a firmer consistency.

 - 1 teaspoon vanilla